timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 ------------ | -------- | -----
 Steering angle | `bytesToInt(raw, 2, 2)` | positive values are from centered position (0) to right, negative otherwise

-## PID 0x085
+## CAN ID 0x085

 Update frequency: 100 times per second.

 `0x085` contain data related to braking.
-This PID is available only in cars with DSC module, so all cars from 2007 onwards.
+This CAN ID is available only in cars with DSC module, so all cars from 2007 onwards.

 Byte | Meaning